MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy.md

 ## Choosing a REST API client

 You can use various programming languages or GUI clients to interact with REST API endpoints.
-In this article we will leverage [Visual Studio Code](https://code.visualstudio.com/).
-Visual Studio Code will also need to be configured with [Jupyter Notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), [PySpark](https://code.visualstudio.com/docs/python/python-quick-start), and the [Microsoft Authentication Library (MSAL) for Python](/entra/msal/python/)
+In this article, we'll use [Visual Studio Code](https://code.visualstudio.com/).
+Visual Studio Code needs to be configured with [Jupyter Notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), [PySpark](https://code.visualstudio.com/docs/python/python-quick-start), and the [Microsoft Authentication Library (MSAL) for Python](/entra/msal/python/)

 ## How to authorize the Livy API requests

 To work with Fabric APIs including the Livy API, you first need to create an Entra application and obtain a token.
 Your application needs to be registered and configured adequately to perform API calls against Fabric.
 For more information, see [Register an application with the Microsoft identity platform](/entra/identity-platform/quickstart-register-app).

-There are a number of Scope permissions required to execute Livy jobs, below is an example of simple Spark code + storage access + SQL:
+There are many Entra scope permissions required to execute Livy jobs.
+This is an example of simple Spark code + storage access + SQL:

 * Code.AccessAzureDataExplorer.All
 * Code.AccessAzureDataLake.All